asenarana/Glitch/README.md

 ### NOTE
-This project was completed in a 10-week duration and the quality of the code was not a concern.
-Due to this, there are lots of hardcoded stuff.
-The code provided here can be improved.
+Performance was not a concern.
+Code provided here can be improved.